 Alternate templates can be rendered on the storefront with the

 view URL parameter.
 This parameter should be in the format of

 For example, given the

-product.alternate.json template above, and a product called Example product, you can render that product with that template using the following:
+product.alternate.json template from the previous section, and a product called Example product, you can render that product with that template using the following: